Athina Oikonomakou: Television success and next acting hits (2009-2016)

-On September 22, 2014, she also starred on the daytime drama of MEGA Cyprus "The Ring of Fire" till May 6, 2015 when the show concluded.
-After six whole years on daytime television with successful appearance, in the 2015/2016 season, she starred in the MEGA prime-time comedy "The Worst Week of My Life" (directed by Stefanos Blatsou), the Greek adaptation of the BBC One sitcom The Worst Week of My Life, along with Makis Papadimitriou, Arietta Moutousi and Gerasimos Skiadaresis.
-On April 18, 2016, she made an appearance as a singer on the stage of annual fashion and music TV show 2016 MadWalk - The Fashion Music Project dueted with the rock band My Excuse on Whole Lotta Love.
+On September 22 2014, she also starred in the daytime drama of MEGA Cyprus, "The Ring of Fire", until May 6 2015, when the show concluded.
+After six whole years on daytime television with a successful appearance, in the 2015/2016 season, she starred in the MEGA prime-time comedy, "The Worst Week of My Life" (directed by Stefanos Blatsou), which is the Greek adaptation of the same- titled BBC One sitcom, along with Makis Papadimitriou, Arietta Moutousi and Gerasimos Skiadaresis.
+On April 18 2016, she made an appearance singing on the stage of the annual fashion and music TV show, 2016 MadWalk - The Fashion Music Project and sang, Whole Lotta Love, as a duet with Steven and the rock band My Excuse.

 On my shoes, television appearances as herself and next acting steps (2016-today)

-On October 3, 2016, Oikonomakou began starring in the Alpha TV Daytime series, "On my shoes" portraying the character of the ruthless socialite Fay Stathatou.
+On October 3 2016, Oikonomakou began starring in the Alpha TV Daytime series, "On my shoes", portraying the character of the ruthless socialite, Fay Stathatou.
 Her presence on the show continued until the middle of the second season, in 2018, when she temporarily left the show to give birth to her first child.
-She returned in October 2018 at the beginning of the third season continuing her successful storyline.
+She returned on October 2018 at the beginning of the third season continuing the successful storyline.
 In 2021, she announced that she would leave the show forever this time, so she did, in April to give birth to her second child.
-The character of Fay Stathatou appeared for the last time on April 21, and she never made an appearance again not even at the end of the show.
-On May 10, 2019, she co-hosted with Nikos Moutsinas his daytime comedy talk show For the Company on Open TV.
-In November 2020, she appeared as a guest art director at Greece's Next Top Model with Mary Synatsaki for the advertising of their company, Project S.O.M.A. taking part at the mission of the episodes helping the contestants.
-After a short television absence, she came back in March 2022, as a part of the panel on the first season of the Greek reality singing competition The Masked Singer for one season.
-In 2023, she came back on TV as an actress portraying Katia Lymberi on ANT1's dramedy The First of Us for one season.
-From October 2024, she had one of the main roles on MEGA family sitcom I Have Children playing the role of Ioanna Talage, one very rich and unrealistic mother of the show.
+The character of Fay Stathatou appeared for the last time on April 21 and she never made an appearance again, not even at the end of the show.
+On May 10 2019, she co-hosted with Nikos Moutsinas on his daytime comedy talk show, For the Company, on Open TV.
+In November 2020, she appeared as a guest art director on,Greece's Next Top Model, with Mary Synatsaki for the advertising of their company, Project S.O.M.A. by helping the contestants.
+After a short television absence, she came back in March 2022, as part of the panel on the first season of the Greek reality singing competition, The Masked Singer, for one season.
+In 2023, she came back on TV as an actress portraying Katia Lymberi on ANT1's dramedy, The First of Us, for one season.
+From October 2024, she had one of the main roles on MEGA family sitcom, I Have Children, playing the role of Ioanna Talage, a very rich and unrealistic mother.